inform-us/requirements_specifications/informus/rules/Mean Arterial Blood Pressure.md

   -  if map_target_dt after 8am on the morning of then mark as valid else as invalid

 ## Classification Rules: (corresponds to the per patient chart)

 1. if not 'on_inotrope': 'not applicable'
 2. if not 'has_valid_map':'missing'
 3. if 'has_valid_numerical_map_target': below or above or in range
 4. if 'has_valid_entered_map_target':'non-numerical
-5. if non of the above 'not set'
+5. if none of the above 'not set'

+## Total Hours on Vasoactive Drugs Calculation (corresponds to front tile)

+Calculate the total patient hours of 'on_inotrope' in the last 24 hours.
+Exclude any time += one hour when a patient is off the unit, e.g. patient has left the unit for a scan or procedure and has returned.

 ## Labelling Rules: (corresponds to the floor plans)